 Climate change and related risks have truly significant implications for underwriting, investment, and even an insurer’s operational activities.

-Ever since the formation of the Taskforce on Climate-related Disclosures (TCFD) in 2015 and the publication of their first set of recommendations 2 years later, there has been rapid and significant buy-in from organisations across the financial services spectrum.
+Ever since the formation of the Taskforce on Climate-related Disclosures (TCFD) in 2015 and the publication of their first set of recommendations 2 years later, there has been rapid and significant buy-in from organizations across the financial services spectrum.

-This is as it should be — climate change risks are increasingly recognised as one of the key issues facing economies and communities today.
-Climate risks have been identified by the World Economic Forum as the top threat facing us for the past 4 years consecutively, with WEF recently making the critical observation that “climate change is striking harder and more rapidly than many expected”.
+This is as it should be — climate change risks are increasingly recognized as one of the key issues facing economies and communities today.
+Climate risks have been identified by the World Economic Forum as the top threat facing us for the past 4 years consecutively, with WEF recently making the critical observation that “climate change is striking harder and more rapidly than many expected.”
 COVID-19 highlights that natural processes can create previously unimaginable economic and social disruption, whether abruptly or cumulatively.

 The TCFD recommendations consist of four pillars — Governance, Strategy, Risk Management, and Metrics & Targets — with suggested disclosures against each one.
 There isn’t space to go into detail on each of these here, but suffice to say they pack a punch.

-Clearly, insurers recognise that climate change and related risks have truly significant implications for their underwriting, investment, and even operational activities.
+Clearly, insurers recognize that climate change and related risks have truly significant implications for their underwriting, investment, and even operational activities.
 The TCFD recommendations mean that all categories of insurers have issues that they need to grapple with and resolve.